wp-plugins/paypal-ipn/readme.txt

  * More coming soon!

 = Localization =
-The PayPal Express Checkout buttons and checkout pages will translate based off your WordPress language setting by default.
-The rest of the plugin was also developed with localization in mind and is ready for translation.
+PayPal IPN for WordPress was developed with localization in mind and is ready for translation.

 If you're interested in helping translate please [let us know](http://www.angelleye.com/contact-us/)!